-The carrying amounts of creditors and other credit balances are considered to be the same as their fair values, due to their short-term nature.
+The carrying amounts of other payables are considered to be the same as their fair values, due to their short-term nature.

-^{}Former Shareholders credit balance represents amounts due to shareholders that resulted from prior acquisitions as well as financing certain subsidiaries.
+\Former Shareholders credit balance represents amounts due to shareholders that resulted from prior acquisitions as well as financing certain subsidiaries.
 Management doesn't have unconditional rights to defer the settlement and expects these balances to be repaid within twelve months from the date of the separate financial statements.

-Notes to the separate financial statements - For the year ended 31 December 2021
+Notes to the separate financial statements - For the year ended 31 December 2022